SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > SHE CAN'T TAKE THEM WITH HER.

 <br><i>We had a house out east that I had used as a refuge when life in the city had been too overwhelming.
 Yes, I had gone out there often then, back several years ago when my father's soul had resided inside my mind.
-I had gone east on many a weekend, using the quiet to play at escape.
+I had gone east many a weekend, using the quiet to play at escape.
 Yes, I had taken him with me, as I always did then, but the ocean air had done me good.
 I had read books, scribed notes - and slept.
 I had good memories of that time.
 It had been just he and I - and the cats.</i>

 #### KEVIN